aiidateam/aiida-tutorials/docs/pages/2019_Ljubljana/index.rst

 `Summer School on Advanced Materials and Molecular Modelling <http://qe2019.ijs.si>`_, held on September 16-20, 2019 in Ljubljana (Slovenia).

+.. note:: During the tutorial, some of the AiiDA developers will be online and available to help on the `qe2019-ljubljana Slack workspace <http://qe2019-ljubljana.slack.com>`_.
+An invitation link will be given during the tutorial.

 AiiDA hands-on materials
 ^^^^^^^^^^^^^^^^^^^^^^^^